iStock

 Blancco's staff bought the computer drives — from laptops and desktops belonging to Macs and PCs— between September and October 20, 2018 from the U.S., U.K., Germany and Finland.
 The drives were from multiple brands including Samsung, Seagate, Hitachi — with OEM drives coming from HP and Dell.

-One out of six people won't trade in their old computers and smartphones, Blancco found in February 2019, because they're worried about what might happen to their data.
+Blancco found in February 2019 that one out of six people won't trade in their old computers and smartphones because they're worried about what might happen to their data.
 That concern may be founded.
-Sellers of the drives purchased for the April 2019 report, stated the drives had been wiped before being listed on eBay.
+Sellers of the drives purchased for the April 2019 report stated that the drives had been wiped before being listed on eBay.
 But after analyzing the drives, Ontrack found that 25 still had personal data on them, with 66 still containing other data.

 Often consumers are told to reset a device to its factory settings before turning it in for resale.
-But this step may not be enough, Fredrik Forslund, VP, cloud and data erasure, Blancco told GearBrain.
+But this step may not be enough, Fredrik Forslund, VP of cloud and data erasure, Blancco, told GearBrain.

 "If you do a simple system reset on a device that is quick, i.e. takes a few seconds, it is the same thing as resetting the device but not erasing any information securely," he said.
 "That means you can recover data running software on that device."

-While a quick reset, that described by Forslund, erases the index, a full format actually overwrites the entire disk with zeroes.
+While a quick reset, as described by Forslund, erases the index, a full format overwrites the entire disk with zeroes.

 Personal data found